-Operation HOPE - Vista (Homeless Outreach Providing Encouragement) evolved out of a need identified by the City of Vista in 2003.
-The City reached out to members of the faith community to come discuss providing shelter for homeless families with children.
+Operation HOPE - North County (Homeless Outreach Providing Encouragement) evolved out of a need identified by the City of Vista in 2003.
+The City reached out to members of the faith community to come to discuss providing shelter for homeless families with children.

 In 2004, the Shelter moved to a rental warehouse on Orange Street in Vista, the site it occupied for eight years, providing a safe place to live, meals and case management.
 We operated as an Emergency Shelter from December through March.
 In the years since inception, programs and processes have developed which assist the families with children and single women regaining their independence.